nishikantanayak-indium/POC-Ganesh-Nish-June29-Old-Default-UI/README.md

 | `risk`, `rmc`, `register` | Risk Sheet → extracts `Risk` + `Mitigation` |
 | `contract`, `offer`, `agreement` | Contract → extracts `Clause` + `LD` |

 Click **Run Pipeline**.
-The five steps stream live.
-Re-uploading the same file is safe — SHA-256 dedup skips it silently.
+Five steps stream live via SSE.
+Re-uploading the same file is safe — SHA-256 dedup skips it.

+The right column shows a **step stepper**, live activity log, and **Run History** (all past pipeline runs in the current session).
+Navigating to a new workspace clears the run history automatically.

 #### Elements tab

-Filterable table of all extracted elements in this workspace.
-Filter by type pill, search by text, sort any column, expand a row for full content.
+Filterable table of all extracted elements.
+Filter by type pill, search by text/ID/source, sort any column, expand a row for full content and metadata.

 #### Graph tab

-Interactive knowledge graph powered by **React Flow + d3-force**:
+Interactive knowledge graph powered by **React Flow + d3-force/dagre**:

 | Node colour | Element type |
 |------------|-------------|